gocomet/snippets/newsletter-popup-desktop/README.md

 - Klaviyo form snippet (included inside this snippets folder @ /klaviyo-form)
 - Use whatever form works for the project's ESP
 - `src/js/main.js` is a file we use in Themeleon to initialize scripts and pass theme settings into them
+- Magnific Popup.
+This is installed on Themeleon but may not be included in whatever theme you are using.

 ## Installation